-A review of the solvency position in accordance with the Insurance Companies Act begins with the Solvency II balance sheet, the Company's technical provisions are calculated on market terms, instead of according to book values, applying the interest rate term structure presented above, in section D.2.1.
-Taking the transitional measure for technical provisions into account, the Company's own funds at the end of the reporting year amounted to EUR 1,992 million (2,343), and without the transitional measure to EUR 1,801 million (2,072).
-The table on the following page presents the structure of the Company's own funds on 31 December 2023, taking into account the transitional measure for technical provisions.
-The majority of the Company's own funds are classified as Tier 1 capital.
-EUR 250 million of the Company's subordinated loans are classified as Tier 2 capital.
-In September the Company repaid the RT1 subordinated loan of EUR 100 million.
+A review of the solvency position in accordance with the Insurance Companies Act begins with the Solvency II balance sheet.
+In the Solvency II balance sheet, the Company's technical provisions are calculated on market terms, instead of according to book values, applying the interest rate term structure presented above, in section D.2.1.
+Taking the transitional measure for technical provisions into account, the Company's own funds at the end of the reporting year amounted to EUR 1,845 million (1,992), and without the transitional measure to EUR 1,678 million (1,801).
+The table on the following page presents the structure of the Company's own funds on 31 December 2024, taking into account the transitional measure for technical provisions.